aqsakhatoon/emoji-matching-game/README.md

 #### Wireframes:
 - Layout Inspiration: https://imgur.com/a/7fOx5Hl
-(it will look different, as I want to style it differrently, this is just what it'll include; a timer, boxes to hide the emojis, Reset button, etc.)
+(it will look different, as I want to style it differrently, this is just what it'll include; boxes to hide the emojis, Reset button, etc.)

 #### MVP:
 - Render a matching game that has 12 emojis you have to match